contrast-zone/t-rewriter.js/exp-flow.md

 *Expression flow* system may still seem like a bit of an overkill for this example, but let's hope the next example of term equalization will justify all the trouble.

+#### 2.2.4. pattern matching

+We finally come to a necessary delicacy of *Expression flow*: pattern matching.
+With pattern matching we are able to define patterns against which terms are matched.
+The essence of patterns is in variable form terms which we use as placeholders to pass data from rule input to rule output sides.

-##### term matching in elementary rules
+##### pattern matching in elementary rules

-We finally come to a necessary delicacy of *Expression flow*: term matching.
-To get a feeling what it is all about, let's examine the following example:
+To get a feeling what this is all about, let's examine the following example:

     /*
         job title decision